From top: Fairuza (The Craft); Kathleen Hannah (Punk Singer); Sianoa Smit-McPhee (Cheerleaders) |

 you made ALL CHEERLEADERS DIE, MAY and SICK GIRL!

-Anxiously feminist, brazenly misogynistic,
+Anxiously feminist, brazenly misogynistic--

-Do you still insist there's a difference?
+Do you still insist there is no difference?

-Don't both overestimate woman's power?
+Don't both extremes overestimate woman's power?

-Don't both underestimate women's power?
+Don't both extremes underestimate women's power?

 Woman's power is nature's power.